Differentially Private Boxplots: Case study

 The differentially private boxplots are displayed in Figure \ref{fig:real_data_borough}, juxtaposed with their non-private counterparts.
 Only looking at the differentially private boxplots, Figure \ref{fig:real_data_borough} reveals that prices predominantly lie in the bottom end of the range [0,500], with a right skew and heavy right tail observed across all boroughs and room types, except for in the Bronx, and for shared rooms.
 The distribution of prices in the Bronx still exhibits a right skew, but has light tails.
 The distribution of prices for shared rooms appears to be symmetric, with light tails.
 Notably, prices appear elevated for Manhattan.
 As expected, entire homes are priced higher than shared spaces.
 The right-most plot, which displays prices by both borough and room type, affirms previous observations, except shared rooms in Staten Island and the Bronx.
 Staten Island and the Bronx exhibits higher variability for shared rooms.

 It is natural to compare the patterns observed on the differentially private boxplots to those observed in the non-private boxplots.
 As previously mentioned, Figure \ref{fig:real_data_borough} juxtaposes the differentially private boxplots with the non-private boxplots.
 Many conclusions derived from the private visualizations persist in the non-private domain.
 However, there are several disparities, which are outlined are as follows: In reality, both the listing prices for shared rooms and properties in the Bronx do have a heavy, right tail.
 The second disparity occurs in the third plot, where the non-private plots does not indicate higher prices and variability for properties in Staten Island and the Bronx in shared rooms.
 These discrepancies can be explained by small sample sizes and our conservative choice of privacy budget.
 For instance, the number of shared room listings in Staten Island is only 9.
-Low sample sizes underscore potential for greater discrepancies between private and non-private boxplot representations.
-It may be of interest to allocate more privacy budget to visualizations generated from smaller subsets of the dataset.
+Overall, the patterns observed are generally consistent between the private and non-private boxplots.
+The principal disparities are attributable to sample size, a factor we encourage practitioners to consider when conducting differentially private exploratory analyses.